rust-lang/wg-async/src/vision/status_quo/barbara_builds_an_async_executor.md

 Barbara wants to set priorities to the tasks spawned to the executor.
 However, she finds no existing async executor provides such a feature so she decided to build her own async executor.

 First, Barbara found [crossbeam-deque](https://crates.io/crates/crossbeam-deque) provides work-stealing deques of good quality.
 She decides to use it to build task schedulers.
-It is not the main part of the story.
 She plans for each working thread to have a loop which repeatedly gets a task from the deque and polls it.

 But wait, what should we put into those queues to represent each "task"?